Marco15453-Archived/SCPAliveStatus/README.md

   is_enabled: true
   # The duration for how long the Broadcast will be shown
   broadcast_duration: 3
-  # The Messsage that will be displayed for the SCP Team, when a SCP is no longer alive! {SCP} will be replaced with the SCPName
+  # The Messsage that will be displayed for the SCP Team, when a SCP is no longer alive! %SCP% will be replaced with the SCPName
-  broadcast_message: '{SCP} is no longer alive!'
+  broadcast_message: '%SCP% is no longer alive!'
   # What SCP Death Annoucement should be shown?
   annoucement_roles:
     Scp106: true